- Summer Research Programs

 The program includes the following activities for Laboratory Trainees:

-- Introduce trainees to the institutional and federal policies required for conducting basic science research in a laboratory setting
+- Introduce trainees to the institutional and federal policies required for conducting basic science research in a laboratory setting.

 - Trainees will learn lab safety practices and techniques for gathering, interpreting, and presenting experimental/scientific data.

 - Trainees will learn how to conduct a literature review utilizing the medical research library in order to collect relevant information specific to their project.
-Areas of interest may include: opioids, chemotherapy-induced pain, perioperative immune function, factors influencing cancer reoccurrence, etc.

 The program includes the following activities for Research Trainees: